 Prosecutors in British Columbia are known as Crown counsel.
-They are appointed and assigned to cases by the Criminal Justice Branch of the Ministry of Justice.
+They are appointed and assigned to cases by the Criminal Justice Branch of the Ministry of Attorney General.
 The Public Prosecution Service of Canada (the federal Crown) prosecutes cases involving federal offences such as drug violations.

 Crown Independence and Responsibilities